Updated August 1, 2016

 Dashlane’s Patented Security Architecture Protects Your Data in the Cloud

-Dashlane’s password manager protects your personal data our patented security architecture–which uses the same AES-256 encryption as other cloud-based servers.
+Dashlane’s free password manager protects your personal data our patented security architecture–which uses the same AES-256 encryption as other cloud-based servers.
 Except with Dashlane, your Master Password isn’t stored anywhere on our servers.
 The only place your password is stored is in your head.
 If you forget it, we cannot recover your data if you forget it – you need to start over with Dashlane.
 With Dropbox, however, there is a password recovery option.
 This means your Dropbox password is hackable—by both a Dropbox rogue employee or a malicious outside hacker.
 Read: Dashlane has removed that inherent vulnerability.
 Sure, it means you have one major responsibility, which is to never forget your Master Password.
 But that’s an inconvenience designed for your benefit and protection.

 When you log in to Dashlane on a new device, you have to verify yourself in order to gain access to your data.
 Again, because you and only you hold the key to unlocking and decrypting your data, it means your data stays encrypted, which is basically a hacker’s worst nightmare.